Placing creativity at the heart of climate justice, developing action with local communities.

 As well as working with their specific communities on a climate justice challenge, the Creative Practitioners will all come together to share their learnings, develop their leadership skills and spark new collaborations and opportunities across the Tay region.

 The commissions are six month long, starting late August 2021 until February 2022.
-Six further commissions will be open for application late 2021 – find out more about the application process in this Application Pack and on this page.
+Further commissions will be open for application early 2022 – find out more about the application process in this Application Pack and on this page.

 Environmental challenges have been made starkly visible by COVID-19, with inequalities more often felt by those who have the least say, and while the climate crisis presents some of the most critical and pressing issues of our time, any resolution must come from local organising and cross-disciplinary collaboration.